 In the video, one of the oldest long-time volunteers remembered seeing as many as 200 leatherbacks come ashore in one night to lay their eggs.
 But last year, he only saw 37 return here.
 In fact, the population has declined up to 90% in the last two decades.
 Leatherbacks have been around for over 150 million years and can grow up to 8 feet long and weigh up to 2000 pounds, so the exceptional work the volunteers are doing here is essential to their survival.
 The volunteers actually gather the turtle eggs and care for them in nurseries until they hatch.
 On their own, only 1 in 1000 Leatherbacks survive to adulthood but the work that is being done here has helped raise the survival rate to three times as many.

-We must give kudos to Caravan for pitching in and doing their part to raise awareness and support this amazing turtle preservation program.
+We must also give kudos to Caravan for pitching in and doing their part to raise awareness and support this amazing turtle preservation program.
 It was also really cool to see our naturalist guide, Paul, as one of the featured commentators in the video.

 After leaving the leatherback turtle nesting beaches, our last stop was at the amazing JW Marriott Resort, which opened only 5 years ago.
 We are here for two nights and tomorrow we have the day to ourselves to relax and enjoy this 5-star resort.
 Really looking forward to it.